arangodb/arangodb/Documentation/Books/HTTP/SimpleQuery/README.md

 =================================

 {% hint 'warning' %}
-The Simple Queries API is deprecated.
+The Simple Queries API is deprecated from version 3.4.0 on.
 These endpoints should no longer be used.
 They are superseded by AQL queries.
 {% endhint %}